ywatase/terraform-openam/README.md

 1. Install Terraform - https://www.terraform.io/
 2. Update variables.tf with the information about your private AWS key
 3. Update variables.tf with your public IP
-4. Copy the private key to this folder.
+4. Copy the private key to this folder and change the permissions on the file.
+Example `chmod 400 mykey.pem`
 5. Run: `terraform apply`
 6. After provision is complete you should be able to see the public IP address of the haproxy
 7. Add this IP to your hosts file.
 Example 51.48.56.132 openam.example.com